whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-22-Bespoke-Post-Island-Box-Subscription-July-2016-Review-Coupon.md

 <br>

-Bespoke Post is one of those subscription boxes that feels like a great gift box to me.
-I mostly gift it to myself, but it's also a great gift to give to someone else as well.
-The curation is themed and the products are always high quality and worth way more than what you pay for.
+[Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"} is one of those subscription boxes that feels like a great curated gift box to me.
+I mostly gift it to myself (guilty), but it's also a great gift to give to someone else as well.
+And since they come up with so many different themes, there's always something for everyone.
+Plus you get way more than what you pay for.

 <br>

 [![First unboxing look](http://whatsupmailbox.com/images/BespokePostIslandBoxJuly2016OpenBox.jpg)](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"}

-First look at unboxing shows their info card describing the items inside.
+First look at unboxing shows their info sheet describing the items inside.

 <br>